 is a Romanian born director.
 She is also the founder of New York based theatre company Dangerous Ground.
-Her most recent productions include S., a multimedia site-specific adaptation of Andrei Tarkovsky's 1972 film Solaris, Paris Belongs to Us, a mutlimedia adaptation of Jacques Rivette's 1958 film and L’Amour Fou based on Jacques Rivette’s 1969 film, both at The Brick Theater as part of 3 by Rivette, … But the Next Morning, a multimedia site-specific art installation inspired by Jacques Rivette’s 1974 film Céline and Julie Go Boating and It's Too Late, a multimedia site-specific art installation dedicated to Jean Eustache's film The Mother and The Whore ( both at Scapegrace, Brooklyn).
+Her most recent productions include, 8≠1, a multimedia adaptation of Rainer Werner Fassbinder's 1972 tv series Acht Stunden sind kein Tag, S., a multimedia site-specific adaptation of Andrei Tarkovsky's 1972 film Solaris, Paris Belongs to Us, a mutlimedia adaptation of Jacques Rivette's 1958 film and L’Amour Fou based on Jacques Rivette’s 1969 film, both at The Brick Theater as part of 3 by Rivette, … But the Next Morning, a multimedia site-specific art installation inspired by Jacques Rivette’s 1974 film Céline and Julie Go Boating and It's Too Late, a multimedia site-specific art installation dedicated to Jean Eustache's film The Mother and The Whore ( both at Scapegrace, Brooklyn).
 Other credits include From Dawn Till Night, a multimedia adaptation of Rainer Werner Fassbinder's 1978 film, In a Year with 13 Moons (2010 undergroundzero festival at PS122), John Cassavetes' Husbands (Under the Radar Festival at the Public Theater) and 3!, a multimedia experiment based on Fassbinder’s 1979 film The Third Generation (PS122 as part of the 2009 undergroundzero festival- Prize for Best Production).
 She directed Fassbinder’s Beware of a Holy Whore at the SVA Theatre, Bernardo Bertolucci’s Last Tango in Paris, Madness of Day by Maurice Blanchot and Neil LaBute’s The Distance from Here, all at Tom Noonan’s Paradise Factory.
 She also directed the American Premiere of Paul Solomon’s Aching to go Home at the Epic Center Theatre (Kalamazoo) and Battle of Black and Dogs by Bernard-Marie Koltès as part of Koltès New York 2003, a festival which she also produced (Ohio Theater).
 Directing credits include Story of Rats, her adaptation of works by French writer Georges Bataille (Chashama) and the European Premiere of Les Nuits Sans Lune by French playwright Véronique Olmi (Parc de La Villette, Paris).
 Other New York credits include: Silence of Snow (NY Fringe Festival-Soho Rep) and Cocteau’s The Handsome Hunk.
 Ms. Mirescu was the assistant director of French director Brigitte Jaques, with whom she worked on Ibsen’s Hedda Gabler (La Comédie, Geneva, Switzerland) and Shakespeare’s Love’s Labor’s Lost (Western Michigan University).
 Ms. Mirescu was four times the recipient of Etant Donnés, the French-American Fund for the Performing Arts.
 She holds a Summa Cum Laude Master of Arts in French Literature from Paris-IV Sorbonne as well as an MFA in Theatre Directing from Columbia University.
 She has taught Advanced Acting and Directing at the School of Visual Arts in New York, served as an adjunct in the PIMA program(Performance and Interactive Media Program) at Brooklyn College and worked as a theatre and film critic for the Swiss magazine Scènes and as a translator/interpreter for Lincoln Center Theater and the French Cultural Services in New York.
 She is an alumna of the Lincoln Center Theater Directors Lab.

 an American actor, is no stranger to the stage and screen.
 Having earned his BFA and MFA in the theatre arts, he has appeared in over 35 theatrical plays, musicals, and classics.
 Favorite roles include Marc Antony in Julius Caesar, Bernard in Boeing Boeing, and now the Title role in a new musical premiering in Manila Philippines called Marco Polo: An untold love story.
 David began working with Doris while studying at Western Michigan University in 2001 and was directed by her in a new play called "Aching to Go Home."
 Seven years later while living in NYC he appeared in Dangerous Ground's production of "3!" at PS122, as part of the undergroundzero festival.
 However it is on screen which David has flourished in recent years.
 Since traveling to the Philippines, David appeared in Star Cinema's commercial hit "It Takes A Man and A Woman."
 He has also played a reoccurring role in TV5's "Nandito Ako" as American singing sensation David Archuleta's "Uncle Steve."
 Commercially David has been seen together with his wife Jennifer Blair-Bianco in the department of tourism's commercial "Its More Fun In The Philippines" campaign as "The Lovers."
 In the past three years David has starred in the indie films "Hey Joe" by Jacques Palami, "Hello Forever" which he co-produced, and is currently shooting Ian del Carmen's feature "Sabine."
 Previously David's played featured roles in "Fubar Redux" and "Hope" which both respectively made it into the Cannes Film Festival.
 Currently David is also working for Manila's oldest English speaking Theatre company: Repertory Philippines as Marketing Director and handles Business Development.
 He takes great pride in working in an environment which places high value on developing Filipino talent and is thankful to be able to stay consistently active in commercials, stage, and film.
 His dream is to continue developing challenging and provocative theatre and film!